Have you sometimes wondered what the most expensive hotel ever built is? Or how much the most expensive hotel rooms in the world cost?

 The Mark Penthouse, The Mark, New York – luxury with a dash of serenity

-With 930-square-meters to play with and a stunning rooftop terrace overlooking New York City landmarks, this dazzling penthouse is not only the largest but also the most expensive hotel suite in the U.S. starting from 75,000 USD a night.
+With 930-square-meters to play with and a stunning rooftop terrace overlooking New York City landmarks, this dazzling penthouse is not only the largest but also one of the most expensive hotel rooms in the world starting from 75,000 USD a night.

 Designed by Jacques Grange and set out over two floors, this realm of modern luxury offers five bedrooms, four fireplaces, and six bathrooms.
 The living room presents eight-meter-high ceilings and can be transformed into a full-sized Grand Ballroom.
 And best of it all – The Mark Penthouse boasts its own conservatory and library lounge.